© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Part 2 of the standard is used to ensure that the seating meets a set of minimum requirements for safety, stability, strength and durability.
 The quantity, severity and position of the various test loads and cycles depend on the size mark determined from the measurement results of part 1.

 Both standards were first published in 2001.
-However, the latest revisions (dated 2015) have seen the implementation of some significant changes, particularly in part 1.
+However, the revision to part 1 (dated 2015) has seen the implementation of some significant changes.

 Significant changes